Ready to Gain market share over your compettitors? These key aspects of marketing will move the needle for your business.

-One way you can help users to have a great experience, is by choosing avoiding colours that clash.
+One way you can help users to have a great experience, is by avoiding colours that clash.
 Picking colours that compliment each other makes it easier for people to consume your content.
-Black text on a purple background is a good (or terrible) example because it’s such a bad example of design.
-Not only does it look terrible, it also makes things very difficult for people who are colour blind.
+Black text on a purple background is a good (or terrible) example because it’s such a poor example of design.
+Not only does it look horrible, it also makes things very difficult for people who are colour blind.

 We’re sure there’s going to be at least one example of an amazing website with black text on a purple background somewhere on the internet, so please do send them to us on Twitter via @MoreThanVenice.